Elecular/grizzly_bear-experiments/README.md

 ![Test](https://github.com/nj20/grizzly_bear-experiments/workflows/test/badge.svg?branch=master) ![Deploy To GKE](https://github.com/nj20/grizzly_bear-experiments/workflows/Deploy%20To%20GKE/badge.svg?branch=master)

-### Introduction

-This service is used for creating experiments.

-### Workflows

-This section will describe how to develop, test and push the application to staging and production

 ---

-#### Development
+## Development

-You can run the following command to start the service and start making changes.
+You can run the following command to start the service in development mode.
 The service will automatically pickup any changes!
 ```
 npm run start:dev
 ```

 ---

-#### Testing
+## Testing

 This command runs unit, integration and acceptance tests
 ```